-The Town recognizes the existing HC District has not developed into a vibrant waterfront district as envisioned in the Town's Comprehensive Plan, and other town planning studies and programs due in large part to lack of sewers, public water supply, waterfront trails and amenities and other infrastructure and community amenity needs.
-To address this shortcoming, a new zoning district is hereby created, the Annsville Enhancement District (AWE) comprising four (4) subareas as set forth herein, which replaces the HC district in Annsville.
-The AWE district establishes a system of zoning incentives as provided herein which are necessary and appropriate to advance the Town's policies toward the physical improvement of the Annsville area, to advance town goals for incentivizing quality development that fits into the setting and secures the inherent advantages of the scenic and natural resources of Annsville Creek and the Hudson River and Hudson Highlands landscape.
+The Town recognizes this district has not developed into a vibrant waterfront district as envisioned in the Town's Comprehensive Plan, and other town planning studies and programs due in large part to lack of sewers, public water supply, waterfront trails and amenities and other infrastructure and community amenity needs.
+To address this shortcoming, a system of zoning incentives are provided herein which are necessary and appropriate to advance the Town's policies toward the physical improvement of the Annsville area, to advance town goals for incentivizing quality development that fits into the setting and secures the inherent advantages of the scenic and natural resources of Annsville Creek and the Hudson River and Hudson Highlands landscape.